tekkbebe/openmediavault-emby/README.md

-openmediavault-mediabrowser
+openmediavault-emby
 ==============================

-mediabrowser plugin for OpenMediaVault
+emby plugin for OpenMediaVault